MohamedAbulgasem/DateTimePicker/README.md

 ### Usage

-Use DateTimePicker Builder to construct and show the picker.
+Use DateTimePicker Builder to construct and show the picker:

 ```kotlin
 // Pass activity reference to Builder and set your OnDateTimeSetListener